African beats come to London, with help from Brazil

 "We want to focus on Britain's history and its deep relationship with Africa.
 So rather than Mozambique and Angola, we have South African, Nigerian, Caribbean artists," Ormrod said.

-Leading the Caribbean connection will be Lynton Kwesi Johnson, a poet from London's Brixton neighborhood, where many immigrants from Jamaica and other West Indian islands set up home in the 1960s and 1970s.
+Leading the Caribbean connection will be Lynton Kwesi Johnson, a poet from London's Brixton neighbourhood, where many immigrants from Jamaica and other West Indian islands set up home in the 1960s and 1970s.

 He delivers his verse in Jamaican patois and tells of the experience of being an Afro-Caribbean in London.
 He will perform with his longtime musical partner, reggae veteran Dennis Bovell.